 Having gained my degree at Newcastle Poly (now University of Northumbria), I worked during the eighties as a graphic designer and an illustrator for numerous companies including the Radio Times, TSB, Royal Mail, New Scientist, The Observer, Car and Barclays Bank.

-The following decade I worked as the director of several Dorking Kindersley interactive CD ROMs (remember them?) and later as a web producer working for the likes of GME Opel, Nissan, Emirate Airlines and Lloyds TSB.
+The following decade I worked as the director of several Dorling Kindersley interactive CD ROMs (remember them?) and later as a web producer working for the likes of GME Opel, Nissan, Emirate Airlines and Lloyds TSB.

 By the end of the millenium, having tired of working in the large corporate world, I set up a small web production company creating content management systems for SMEs, whilst developing a new portfolio of illustrations.